Settlements

 - Save the entered data using the “Confirm” button.

-When you want to add a “Work Schedule History,” follow the steps below:
+To add a “Work Schedule History,” follow the steps below:

 -